thisispurefm/tech-docs/docs/tech-team/icecast/installing-icecast.md

 post_hook = cat /etc/letsencrypt/live/[domain]/fullchain.pem /etc/letsencrypt/live/[domain]/privkey.pem > /etc/icecast2/bundle.pem && systemctl restart icecast2
 ```

+{: .highlight}
-7. Dry-run the certbot renewal process using `sudo certbot renew --dry-run`.
+Dry-run the certbot renewal process using `sudo certbot renew --dry-run`.
 This will test the renewal process, and write the new certificate into the correct file for icecast to read.

+{: .note}
 If everything went well, congrats!
 You've now setup an Icecast2 server and installed an SSL certificate

 ## Part 4: Firewall